 Here’s the thing, though.
 It’s been found that 85 percent of what people worry about never happen.
 So — combat that worry by telling yourself that you’ll want to accept that uncertainty is just a part of life.
 And, instead of obsessing about that fact — focus on what you can control.

 For example, you probably have little influence over the economy.
 While things are undoubtedly dire and concerning right now, it’s out of your hands.
-But, you can control the finances at work and home by creating a budget and looking for new revenue streams.
+You can control the finances at work and home by creating a budget and looking for new revenue streams.

 Stay in “audit mode.”